 In the following sections, we’ll discuss the core capabilities of a semantic layer platform that you can use as a guide when evaluating vendors and solutions.

 A semantic layer platform needs to deliver on seven main vectors of value.
-The following diagram illustrates the core capabilities of a semantic layer:
+The following diagram illustrates the core capabilities:

 A semantic layer needs to be truly universal.
-This means a semantic layer must support a variety of use cases and personas including business analysts, data scientists, and application developers.
+This means it must support a variety of use cases and personas including business analysts, data scientists, and application developers.
 It also needs to support a wide range of query tools using their native protocols including SQL, MDX, DAX, Python REST, JDBC, and ODBC.

 The core of the semantic layer is the data model.
 A semantic layer maps the logical elements (dimensions, metrics, hierarchies, KPIs) to the physical entities of databases, tables, and relationships.
 In order to deliver a digital twin of the business, a semantic layer must support reusable models and components to drive a hub and spoke (data mesh) analytics management style backed by a CI/CD compatible markup language and GUI-based modeling environment.

-Without query acceleration, a semantic layer will likely be bypassed using BI tool extracts and imports, which defeats the purpose of a semantic layer.
+Without query acceleration, a semantic layer will likely be bypassed using BI tool extracts and imports, which defeats its purpose.
 As such, a semantic layer must automatically tune and improve performance using machine learning and user query patterns without moving data outside the native cloud data platform or requiring a separate cluster for managing aggregates.

 A semantic layer needs to satisfy a wide range of data governance scenarios.
 It must integrate with corporate directory services (i.e., AD, LDAP, Okta) for user identity management, apply row-level security to every query and be able to hide and mask data columns based on user, group, and role-based (RBAC) access data rules.